 Topics include American culture, social systems, and issues related to daily life.
 Come and you will have chances to share your experience in the U.S. with others while practicing conversational English with the help of Duke staff volunteers.
 Through discussions in small groups, you will also learn about other cultures from various countries.

-For 2016 Fall semester, the club meetings will be held from Monday, September 12 until Monday, December 5.
+For 2017 Fall semester, the club meetings will be held from Monday, September 11 until Monday, December 4.
 No registration is required.
-Just come to International House, 300 Alexander Ave. on C2 bus route and come to the programming area through the backdoor of the house at the parking lot level.
+Just come to International House, 300 Alexander Ave.
+Enter the programming area through the backdoor of the house at the parking lot level.